MeltwaterArchive/storyplayer/v2/modules/assertions/assertsInteger.md

 _assertsInteger()_ allows you to test a PHP integer, and to compare it against another PHP integer.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsInteger_.
+The source code for these actions can be found in the class `Prose\AssertsInteger`.

 ## doesNotEqual()